PhillipHage202/QA-Fundemental-Project/README.md

 ### Future Improvements

-There are a number of improvements I would like to implement (outside of current bugs):
+There are a number of improvements I would like to implement :

+•	Will try to fix the connection error from gcp

 •	Implement a login system where a user can be unique